patarapolw/liteorm/README.md

 # liteorm

-Simple wrapper for `sqlite`; with typings based on TypeScript decorators, `reflect-metadata`; and event emitter.
+Simple wrapper for `sqlite`; with typings based on TypeScript decorators, `reflect-metadata`; and `async-eventemitter`.
 Focusing on MongoDB interop.

 ## Usage